APPLICATIONS

 Class View (Class View Tab)

-The Class View contains drug class hierarchies from ATC, MeSH, MED-RT, SNOMEDCT and VA.
+The Class View contains drug class hierarchies from ATC, MED-RT, SNOMEDCT and VA.
 The Views menu on the left of the screen allows the selection of the class hierarchy to display.
 The ATC graph is selected as default.

 Class Views